ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 12. To upload your web application, click **Choose .NIPKG** and select the package you just built.
 13. Once the upload is complete, click on your web app to interact with it.

-# On-Premises Web Server
+# SystemLink Server
-In this section, you’ll learn how to set up, build, and connect your web application to the SystemLink Server, which is an on-premises web server.
+In this section, you’ll learn how to set up, build, and connect your web application to the SystemLink Server, an on-premises web server.

 ## What You Need to Connect to the SystemLink Server from LabVIEW NXG 2.1 Web Module
 ![Configure GVI in LabVIEW vs Hosting on premises](https://ni.github.io/webvi-examples/UtilizeSkylineDataServices/on-premises-config.PNG)

-_Figure: Note the input differentiation between connecting to an  on-premises server from LabVIEW or LabVIEW NXG 2.1 Web Module vs. hosting your web application on the NI Web Server._
+_Figure: Note the input differentiation between connecting to an  on-premises server from LabVIEW or LabVIEW NXG 2.1.1 Web Module vs. hosting your web application on the NI Web Server._

-To connect to the [SystemLink Server](http://www.ni.com/documentation/en/systemlink/latest/manual/manual-overview/) from LabVIEW NXG 2.1 Web Module, you must include a **server url** (i.e. `https://systemlinkcloud.com`), a **username**, and a **password**.
+To connect to the [SystemLink Server](http://www.ni.com/documentation/en/systemlink/latest/manual/manual-overview/) from LabVIEW NXG 2.1.1 Web Module, you must include a **server url** (i.e. `https://systemlinkcloud.com`), a **username**, and a **password**.
 The username and password can be managed with the NI Web Server Configuration utility.
 This utility can be used to create new users and groups as well as leverage existing LDAP or Windows user accounts.

 When a web application is hosted on the SystemLink Server, leave the **server url**, **username**, and **password** inputs empty to minimize security vulnerabilities.
 >**Note:** If you use your own web server, you will need to include your credentials for SystemLink Cloud or SystemLink Server to authenticate the data services in the web application.

 ## Setting up an On-Premises Web Server
-After installing LabVIEW NXG 2.1 Web Module, you need to install and configure a SystemLink Server.
+After installing LabVIEW NXG 2.1.1 Web Module, you need to install and configure a SystemLink Server.
 SystemLink Server includes NI SystemLink Web Application.

 1. Launch NI Package Manager.
 2. Search for and install SystemLink Server.